umbraco/UmbracoDocs/UmbracoNetCoreUpdates.md

 To get started, follow the steps outlined below.

-### Known issues and mising parts in current Beta release
+### Known issues and missing parts in current Beta release
 * Restarts during install
   * When the Umbraco solution is installed, a restart is required.
 Right now we need to use IIS/IIS express to handle the next request and start the process again.
 Sometimes this fails and you need to start the process again.
 * Mac/Linux + Examine/Lucene issue as that assembly still is built for .NET Framework.